wearvr/pico-vr-unity-sdk-instructions/docs/pico-vr-unity-sdk-installation.md

 If your project does not already have a `Assets/Plugins/Android/AndroidManifest.xml` file, you can use the one installed by the Pico SDK unity package.

-If you already have an `AndroidManifest.xml` file in your project, you will need to manually merge in the values found in the unity package’s `AndroidManifest.xml`.
+If you already have an `AndroidManifest.xml` file in your project, you will need to manually merge in the values found in the unity package's `AndroidManifest.xml`.
+Please do not allow Unity to automatically consolidate other AndroidManifest files with the file provided by Pico, as it rarely does so successfully.

+The necessary parts of the Pico AndroidManifest,xml to implant into an existing manifest are:

+Pico all-in-one VR projects import special meta-data, necessary for the app to be displayed properly.
+`<meta-data android:name=" pvr.app.type " android:value="vr"/>`

+`<meta-data android:name=" pvr.display.orientation " android:value="180"/>`

+In Pico VR all-in-one projects, all Activity that require display must inherit.
+`com.unity3d.player.UnityPlayerNativeActivityPico`

+Add necessary permissions.
+`<uses-permission android:name="android.permission.WRITE_SETTINGS"/>`

+`<uses-permission android:name="android.permission.BLUETOOTH" />`

+`<uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />`

+`<uses-permission android:name="android.permission.INJECT_EVENTS" />`

 ### Next: Camera setup and input